Casimir II of Łęczyca

 Casimir II of Łęczyca (Kazimierz II łęczycki; c.
-1261/62 - 10 June 1294) was a Polish prince member of the House of Piast, Duke of Brześć Kujawski during 1267–1288, Duke of Dobrzyń during 1275–1288 and Duke of Łęczyca since 1288 until his death.
+1261/62 - 10 June 1294) was a Polish prince and member of the House of Piast.
+He was Duke of Brześć Kujawski from 1267 to 1288, Duke of Dobrzyń from 1275 to 1288, and Duke of Łęczyca from 1288 until his death.

 He was the fourth son of Casimir I of Kuyavia, but the second born from his third marriage with Euphrosyne, daughter of Casimir I of Opole.
 He was probably named after both his father and maternal grandfather.

 Life

 Beginning of his government (1267–1288)

 After the death of his father in 1267, Casimir II, together with his full-brothers, inherited their share of his lands under the regency of their mother until 1275, when they jointly ruled.
 Casimir II inherited his own domain in 1288, when after the death of his childless half-brother Leszek II the Black he received the Duchy of Łęczyca, situated in the centre of Poland.